 WEDNESDAY OPEN DAYS

 We’re looking forward to beginning our open days again when restrictions lift.
-In the meantime, we wish you all a Happy Christmas and peaceful New Year.

 DAILY This virtual exhibition, begun by artist Tom Croft, showcases portraits of NHS staff, created during the current crisis.
 It incorporates work by 15 artists, all members of the Contemporary British Portrait Painters.